rafatillmann/rafatillmann/README.md

 ### Hi there, I'm Rafaela

-I'm an undergraduate Information Systems student at UFSC and currently I'm learning React Native, Java and Kotlin.
+I'm an undergraduate Information Systems student at UFSC and Full Stack Developer at Bridge Currently I'm learning React Native, Java and Kotlin.

 <br>